 Use an Adaptive Management approach to provide research results that inform management and policy development.

-Review EMC Guidance Documents and revise as needed.
+Review EMC Guidance Documents and revise as needed, including the Strategic Plan.

 Update the EMC’s Strategic Plan, which is to be updated on a bi-annual cycle (last updated in 2022) and other guiding and reporting documents as needed (e.g., Project Liaison Guide, Completed Research Assessment).